1. Goals of Professional Development

 See Formal Teaching Observations & Evaluations and the following for the observation protocol.

-Since the purpose of these observations is to assist GTFs in developing teaching practices, having them completed with time in the semester to implement the feedback is important; for spring semester classes, these observations must be completed by June 30; for fall semester classes, November 30.
-Observer’s comments and Teacher’s reflective comment reports must be sent to the Director and Associate Directors by June 30 and November 30.
+Since the purpose of these observations is to assist in developing teaching practices, having them completed with time in the semester to implement the feedback is important; for spring semester classes, these observations must be completed by June 30; for fall semester classes, November 30.
+Observer’s comments and teacher’s reflective comment reports must be sent to the Directors by June 30 and November 30.

 Once completed and signed, please put the 2 observations forms (below) in the Director’s Mail box at the information desk of the English Plaza.